wwoelmer/SUNP_fcasts_temp_DO_MS/README.md

 ## Instructions for reproducing using Docker
 Download and install Docker to your computer (https://www.docker.com)

-At the command line, run docker run --rm -ti -e PASSWORD=yourpassword -p 8787:8787 olssonf/olsson_et_al:latest UPDATE THIS TO WWOELMER
+1. At the command line in Rstudio, run `docker run --rm -ti -e PASSWORD=yourpassword -p 8787:8787 wwoelmer/wwoelmer_et_al:latest`

-Open a webbrowser and enter http://localhost:8787.
+2. Open a webbrowser and enter http://localhost:8787.
 You will see an Rstudio login screen.
-The user name is rstudio and the password is yourpassword
+The user name is `rstudio` and the password is `yourpassword`

-In the Rstudio session: File -> Open project -> select FCRE-forecast-code/FCRE-forecast-code.Rproj UPDATE THIS
+3. In the Rstudio session: File -> Open project -> select SUNP_fcasts_temp_DO_MS/SUNP_fcasts_temp_DO_MS.Rproj UPDATE THIS

-Follow the instructions above for reproducing the figures or the forecasts (note: the R packages are already installed in the Docker container so 01_install_packages.R does not need to be run)
+4. Follow the instructions above for reproducing the figures or the forecasts (note: the R packages are already installed in the Docker container so 01_install_packages.R does not need to be run)

 #
 Woelmer WM, Thomas RQ, Olsson F, et al (2023) Forecasts, score summary files, target observational data, and meteorological driver files to accompany the manuscript "Skill of process-based forecasts relative to null models varies across time and depth for water temperature and dissolved oxygen" (1.3) [Data set].
 Zenodo. <https://doi.org/10.5281/zenodo.10127798>